harishgitu/DockerPulsarWithManager/README.md

 ### Setting up new environment
-use the following url when setting up new environment
+use the following value in "service URL" when setting up new environment (service name from docker-compose file)
 ```html
 http://pulsarcore:8080
 ```